 The DJI Mavic pro is a compromise between the Phantom and the smaller DJI drones.
 The DJI Mavic 2 Pro is very small and foldable which makes it a good drone for people who are on the go and unwilling to compromise on quality.

 The Hasselblad-camera is a top notch Swedish camera.
 Hasselblad shot a lot of iconic footage over the years including the first moon landing.
-With a focus on colour detail, the DJI Mavic 2 Pro will get you amazing aerial shots with stunning colour detail.
+With a focus on color detail, the DJI Mavic 2 Pro will get you amazing areal shots with stunning color detail.

 Freefly Alta 8